ag-michael/MoonMon/README.md

 MoonMon is not an EDR (Endpoint Detection and Response) or an Anti-Virus tool.
 Despite having features somewhat similar to EDRs, it is not and will never be a full-fledged comprehensive endpont detection and response tool.
 Commercial EDRs not only have more capabilities, they also have curated content and up-to-date threat intelligence which they use to protect endpoints.
 MoonMon on the otherhand does not detect or prevent threats, unless users craft specific rules to do so.

+Be sure to check out my [blog post](https://ag-michael.github.io/01.html) about MoonMon.
 ## The big and long list of features and ideas!

 The table below lists features that are currently supported,implemented, planned or are being researched.